xunit/xunit/site/docs/getting-started/v3/migration.md

 * `Record.ExceptionAsync` has been updated to return `ValueTask` as well as accepting lambdas that return `ValueTask`.

-* `SerializationHelper.GetType` and `GetTypeNameForSerialization` have been replaced with `SerializedTypeNameToType` and `TypeToSerializedTypeName`, respectively.
-A non-generic version of `Deserialize` has been added, and the `Serialize` method now requires a `Type` to be passed in addition to the value.
+* `SerializationHelper.GetType` and `.GetTypeNameForSerialization` have been replaced with `.SerializedTypeNameToType` and `.TypeToSerializedTypeName`, respectively.
+A non-generic version of `.Deserialize` has been added, and the `.Serialize` method now requires a `Type` to be passed in addition to the value.

-* `TheoryDataBase` is the new base type for the `TheoryData<>` classes, including the untyped `TheoryData`.
+* `TheoryDataBase` is the new base type for the `TheoryData<>` classes as well as the untyped `TheoryData`.

 ## Changes to Runner Utility